 Message from the Chief Residents

-Thank you for inquiring about the Pathology Residency Training Program at NewYork-Presbyterian/Weill Cornell Medicine.
-The program where you complete your residency training has a huge impact on your future career, and this can make the process of choosing a residency program somewhat stressful.
-We'd like to share with you some of the highlights of our program — from a resident’s perspective — to help make your decision a bit easier.
+Thank you for your interest in our Pathology Residency Training Program at NewYork-Presbyterian/Weill Cornell Medicine.
+The program where you complete your residency training has a huge impact on your future career.
+We would like to share with you some of the highlights of our program to help you make your decision.

 These are just a few of the reasons why we chose Weill Cornell, and why we think it's an outstanding place to train for a career in pathology.
 If you have any questions, please don't hesitate to contact us.